radiaj/GCRC_session3/README.md

 This repository contains the R code and files to run the GCRC session 3 bioinformatics workshop examples.

 # Instructions
 Transfer your results from the STAR/ folder on the cluster to your laptop with Filezilla.
-If you did nor run STAR or did not complete the exercise.
+If you did not run STAR or did not complete the exercise.
 You can download the results here in the counts/ folder.

 Prior to the class, you will also need to download and install the Rstudio Dektop and R on your laptop.